 The EPA recommends changes if lead levels are over 20 parts per billion (ppb).
 One part ppb is equivalent to a single drop of water in 55,000 gallons.
 That’s approximately the number of gallons of water needed to fill 25 by 50 foot pool with an average depth of 6 feet.

 DPS is using the lower number of 15 ppb as an action for making change.
 Drinking fountains that tested at or above 15 ppb were immediately removed from service until repairs were made.
-In 2017/18 teams repaired or replaced 264 fixtures (sinks, drinking fountains and kettle fills).
-Of the 264:
+In 2017/18 teams repaired or replaced 264 fixtures (186 sinks, 64 drinking fountains and 14 kettle fills).

-In 2019 DPS is adding filters to all drinking fountains that had results of 10 to 14.9 ppb with a target completion of the new school year in August.
+In 2019, DPS added filters to all drinking fountains that had results of 10 to 14.9 ppb.
 The filters provide 10 ppb or less.
-Elementary schools are prioritized (83 drinking fountains in 42 buildings).
+Elementary schools were prioritized (83 drinking fountains in 42 buildings) with middle and high schools following.